weaviate/healthsearch-demo/README.md

 1. **Use docker compose**
 -  `docker-compose up`

-2. **Open the demo with**
+2. **You can access the frontend through:**
 - `localhost:3000`

 ## 📚 Getting Started

-To kick-start with the Health Search Demo, please refer to the READMEs in the `Frontend` and `Backend` folders:
+To kick-start with the Healthsearch Demo, please refer to the READMEs in the `Frontend` and `Backend` folders:

 - [Frontend README](./frontend/README.md)
 - [Backend README](./backend/README.md)

 ## 💡 Usage

-Follow these steps to use the Health Search Demo:
+Follow these steps to use the Healthsearch Demo:

 1. Set up the Weaviate database, FastAPI backend, and the React frontend by following the instructions in their respective READMEs.
 2. Launch the database, backend server, and the frontend application.